Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Statistical Theory

 For our theoretical analysis, we assume that we have a binary tree ensemble constructed using the training data.
 We apply our proposed approach on the \textit{same} training data and prune the ensemble by solving Problem~\eqref{tree_based_problem1.prob}.
 We do not make assumptions about the specific method that was used to construct the tree ensemble.
 For example, the ensemble could come from a gradient boosting or a random forest procedure.

-Recall that the prediction vector of a solution to Problem~\eqref{tree_based_problem1.prob} is given by a linear combination $\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t} {\mathbf{M}_j^t}\,w_j^t$.
-The elements of~${\mathbf{M}_j^t}$ corresponding to the observations in node~$j$ of tree~$t$ are equal to the average response at the node, and the remaining elements are zero.
-Coefficients~$w_j^t$ uniquely determine the corresponding regression function ${f:\mathbb{R}^p\rightarrow\mathbb{R}}$, obtained by replacing each~${\mathbf{M}_j^t}$ with the underlying rescaled indicator function\footnote{The indicator is used to specify the node, and the multiplier equals the average observed response for the node.}, or rules, which we denote by $r_j^t$.
+Recall that the prediction vector of a solution to Problem~\eqref{tree_based_problem1.prob} is given by a linear combination $\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t} {\mathbf{M_j^t}}\,w_j^t$.
+The elements of~${\mathbf{M_j^t}}$ corresponding to the observations in node~$j$ of tree~$t$ are equal to the average response at the node, and the remaining elements are zero.
+Coefficients~$w_j^t$ uniquely determine the corresponding regression function ${f:\mathbb{R}^p\rightarrow\mathbb{R}}$, obtained by replacing each~${\mathbf{M_j^t}}$ with the underlying rescaled indicator function\footnote{The indicator is used to specify the node, and the multiplier equals the average observed response for the node.}, or rules, which we denote by $r_j^t$.
 Thus, each candidate regression function is given by $f(\bx)=\sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{N}_t} r_j^t(\bx)\,w_j^t$.

 \textbf{Notation}.
 Problem~\eqref{tree_based_problem1.prob} imposes constraints on~$f$, specifying the class of candidate regression functions.
 Depending on the choice of the attributes $a_j^t$ used in the constraints, we denote the corresponding functional classes as $\mathcal{C}_1(K)$, $\mathcal{C}_2(K)$, or $\mathcal{C}_3(K)$.
 We focus on the three attribute choices described in Section~\ref{node_attributes.section}, i.e., (1) $a_j^t\equiv1$; (2) $a_j^t\,=$ depth of node~$j$ in tree~$t$; and (3) $a_j^t\,=$ number of distinct features used in rule $r_j^t$.
+We observe the following relationship between the functional classes: $\mathcal{C}_1(K)\supseteq\mathcal{C}_3(K)\supseteq\mathcal{C}_2(K)$.
+We write~$\widehat{f}_1$, $\widehat{f}_2$ and~$\widehat{f}_3$ for the estimated regression functions corresponding to each of the three classes and assume that these estimates are obtained by solving Problem~\eqref{tree_based_problem1.prob} to global optimality.